Heads up Foodies… Taste of Auckland is here!

 Low Brow.

-Low Brow. are currently creating a stir on Auckland’s foodie scene with their infamous free-range fried chicken…
+Low Brow. are creating a stir on Auckland’s foodie scene with their infamous free-range fried chicken…

 Miann

-Last but not least is another exciting Another eatery popping up at Taste this year is Miann, the festival’s first eatery serving only desserts!
-I have been following Miann’s journey from the beginning and they make some outstanding desserts, plus I love their handmade chocolates and ice cream.
+The last exciting eatery at Taste this year is Miann.
+It is the festival’s first eatery serving only desserts!
+I have been following Miann’s journey from the beginning.
+They make some outstanding desserts.
+I love their handmade chocolates and ice cream.
 Read more about Miann here and here.

 Beverages

-You are truly spoilt for choice when it comes to the beverage choices at Taste, whether it be wine, spirits, beer and non-alcoholic drinks.
-Perfect to enjoy with your favourite restaurant dishes, or while lounging in a sun chair, listening to live music and enjoying the sunshine – bliss.
+You have many beverage choices at Taste.
+Options include wine, spirits, beer, and non-alcoholic drinks.
+They are perfect to enjoy with your favourite restaurant dishes.
+Or while lounging in a sun chair, listening to live music, and enjoying the sunshine is pure bliss.
 Check out the beverage options available below:

 Wine